 Guitar Pro 7 is a powerful tool, not just for creating guitar tabs and sheet music, but also for building audio examples.
 The software houses a full library of audio templates and sounds that includes various instruments (electric, acoustic and bass guitars), amp models and effects- both rack and pedal-based.
-It's truly one of the more underrated and under-promoted aspects of the Guitar Pro environment.
+It's truly one of the more underrated and under-promoted aspects of the Guitar Pro environment and home recording in general.

 In this tutorial I'll show you how to use these features to build ambient reverb tones you can then use to playback your guitar tabs.